Battle of Lalitpur: Six Pradhans

-In 1857, after the Gorkhalis won Kantipur, Jaya Prakash Malla sought asylum in Patan.
+In 1857 (date needs verification since he died in 1769), after the Gorkhalis won Kantipur, Jaya Prakash Malla sought asylum in Patan.
 The Pradhans wanted to surrender to Prithivi Narayan Shah.
 Seeing this, King Tej Narsingh Malla and Jaya Prakash Malla both then ran to Bhaktapur.
 After ruling for 25 years, showing their arbitrary governance, accumulating power, taking the norms, rules and laws in their hands: Patan's Pradhans had their existence ceased.
 Due to the way they ruled, historians often credit them for the collapse of the Malla dynasty.

-The Blockade
+Blockade

 Lalitpur (alternative names: Patan, Yala Desa यल देस, Lalit Pattan) was one of the three capitals in the Kathmandu Valley, the other two being Kathmandu and Bhaktapur.
 Lalitpur contained 24,000 houses, and its southern boundary extended to a distance of four days' journey to the kingdom of Makwanpur.

 The Gorkhalis from the neighboring kingdom of Gorkha coveted the valley due to its rich culture, trade, industry and agriculture.
 In 1736, the Gorkhali king Nara Bhupal Shah launched an attack on Nuwakot, a border town and fort in the northwest of the valley, and was roundly defeated.

 In 1742, his son Prithvi Narayan Shah became king and continued the quest.
 Shah sought to subdue the valley by choking its commerce and supply lines.
 His forces occupied strategic passes in the surrounding hills, and strangled the vital trade links with Tibet and India.

 In 1744, Shah took Nuwakot which gave him a foothold in Nepal and allowed him to stop its trade with Tibet as it lay on the trans-Himalayan trade route.
 In 1762 and 1763, the Gorkhalis overran Makwanpur and Dhulikhel respectively, surrounding the Kathmandu Valley from the west, south and east.

 In a bid to cause a famine, Shah prevented any grain from passing into the valley, and blockade runners were hung from the trees on the roads.
 The prolonged siege forced the king of Kathmandu to appeal to the British East India Company for help.
 In August 1767, Captain George Kinloch led a British force towards the valley to rescue its beleaguered inhabitants.
 He reached within 75 km of Kathmandu and captured the forts at Sindhuli and Hariharpur, but was forced to retreat after supplies ran out and his troops mutinied.

-Eyewitness Account
+Eyewitness account

 An Italian Capuchin missionary, Father Giuseppe, Prefect of the Roman Mission, was an eyewitness to the Gorkhali invasion.
 He has written that after the defeat of Kirtipur, Shah sent his troops to attack Lalitpur.
 They surrounded half the city from the west, and began firing on it.
 Giuseppe's house was located near the city gate, and he moved to Kathmandu to get out of the line of fire.